 CURATIVE METHOD (REACTIVE):

 We use a quick kill control that destroys feeding larvae at the top of the soil layer by way of contact and ingestion.
 Next season we will want to apply the preventative early.

 Q: Who is this method best for?

-A: For clients with symptoms of decay noticed in July to September.
-These are young newly hatched and hungry larvae are now actively feeding on your lawn and damaging it quickly.
+A: For clients with symptoms of decay noticed from July to September.
+These are young newly hatched and hungry larvae that are now actively feeding on your lawn and damaging it quickly.

 Higher Ground Lawn Care and Lighting are ready to take your property to a higher level.
 Experience why your neighbors and businesses in University Park, TX & surrounding areas choose Higher Ground Lawn Care & Lighting to bring their property to the next level.
 Contact Us at (682) 206-3596 or check out our website today.